 Find news releases related to efficiency and clean energy, utility regulation, and energy assistance and weatherization programs.
 News releases date five years back.
 After five years, releases will automatically drop off of this page.

-07, 2012 - As summer heats up, the Minnesota Department of Commerce offered some simple energy-saving tips today to help Minnesotans keep cool, conserve energy, and reduce their utility bills in the months ahead.
+07, 2014 - SAINT PAUL, MN — As we enter the hot days of summer with temperatures over 90 degrees, the Minnesota Department of Commerce, Division of Energy Resources reminds consumers of some simple no-cost or low-cost energy-saving tips to help keep cool, conserve energy, and reduce utility bills.

 05, 2014 - The Minnesota Department of Commerce Division of Energy Resources recommended today that the $291 million rate increase proposed by Xcel Energy for electric service in 2014 and 2015 be reduced by over $174 million or 60 percent overall.
 Xcel provides electric service to over 1,240,926 customers, located largely in the Twin Cities and the southern half of Minnesota.
 After an extensive review of Xcel’s proposed rate increase, Commerce concluded that Xcel would still be able to provide safe, reliable service by making needed improvements to distribution, transmission and generation facilities at the pared-down rate increase level.

 02, 2014 - Do you need guidance on a new energy efficiency project—an AC/furnace system, attic insulation, new windows and doors?
 Are you looking for ways to finance a renewable energy system?
 Not sure where to start on saving energy and reducing your utility bills?

 16, 2014 - As part of National Consumer Protection Week, which takes place March 2 – 8, the Minnesota Department of Commerce and Better Business Bureau of Minnesota and North Dakota (BBB) are partnering to offer consumers advice on companies offering credit repair services.